danmbeyah/Node-REST-API/README.md

 # Node-REST-API
 This is a node RESTful API that uses Express engine and Mongo DB for CRUD operations.
-You can add, update, retrieve or delete a book record from your database.
+You can add, update, retrieve or delete a book record from the books database.
+The API routes are protected and access authenticated using Json Web Token (jwt)

 # Set Up
 1. Clone the repo